Your Mental Health is Important

 - Savings & Debt Resources

-You can also call the 24 hour Alberta Distress Centre hotline at 403.266.HELP
+You can also call the 24-hour Alberta Distress Centre hotline.

 How can I start to get a handle on my debt?

 Here at Money Mentors, we understand the difficulty in finding the strength and energy to start to tackle the daunting task of debt repayment.
-The first thing you can do is call our Client Services Team to book an appointment with one of our counsellors.
-All our appointments are free, and we will provide unbiased insight into the best options when it comes to your financial situation.
+The first thing you can do is book an appointment with one of our counsellors.
+All our appointments are free and we will provide unbiased insight into the best options when it comes to your financial situation.

 You are not alone